leocavalcante/faq/README.md

-# faq
+# F.A.Q

-Answers for frequently asked questions
+Answers for Frequently Asked Questions